Nutrition

 Vegetables and Type 2 Diabetes

 Vegetables provide fiber, antioxidants, and other nutrients that can help manage inflammation, support weight loss, and boost overall health.
 They are also delicious and filling while remaining relatively low in calories.
-But today, we will focus on one group of vegetables in particular, as evidence has shown that they may provide even more diabetes-related health benefits than some other vegetable groups: cruciferous vegetables.
+But today, we will focus on one group of vegetables in particular, as evidence suggests they may provide even more diabetes-related health benefits than other vegetable groups: cruciferous vegetables.

 So, what makes a vegetable cruciferous?
-They typically have four-petaled flowers that look like a crucifix or a cross.
-Examples of vegetables that are the members of the cruciferous family are:
+They typically have four-petaled flowers that resemble a crucifix or cross.
+Examples of vegetables that are members of the cruciferous family are:

 • Arugula (also called rocket)